-Did you notice my website has a favicon and it appears on your browser very fast?
-By optimizing the favicon of your website, you can boost the loading speed for every new visitors, and I am going to share to you all steps that I did.
+Have you noticed that my website has a favicon and it appears on your browser really fast?
+By optimizing the favicon of your website, you can boost the loading speed for every new visitor, and I am going to share to you all the steps I went through.

-Image credit: By courtesy and rights of Pixabay, uploaded by Unsplash, used with modifications.
+Image credit: Photo by Marc-Olivier Jodoin on Unsplash, used with modifications.

-Nearly every graphics-based web browsers request favicon.ico from the server’s root location by default.
-If you do not have one, your server is going to return 404 Not Found HTTP status and may also display a user friendly status page every time any visitor (new or returned) visit your page.
-Therefore, you are going to spend unnecessary disk reading, and if your status page is dynamic generated, you also going to spend CPU power and maybe database queries.
+When you try to open a new website, almost every web browsers would try to retrive the favicon.ico file from the root location.
+If you do not have one, your web server is going to return a 404 Not Found HTTP status error page every time that a visitor (either new or returned) visit your website.
+Therefore, you are not making anything faster or easier by skiping this file.
+Your server would still do the unnecessary disk reading, waste CPU power, and may do some database queries (specially if your error status page is dynamic generated).

-3. Make sure you enabled the gzip compression for favicon.ico.
+3. Make sure you have enabled the gzip compression for favicon.ico

-A multi-size favicon with all recommended resolutions may become surprisingly large (easily > 5 KB, and in my case, my favicon has 14.7 KB), that can slow down your page every time the browser requests the favicon.
+A favicon.ico file that contain all the recommended resolutions may become surprisingly large (easily surpass 5 KB, and in my case, my favicon.ico takes 14.7 KB), is there a way to make it smaller?

 To enable gzip compression for your favicon, add the following code to your .htaccess if you are using Apache HTTPD: